anegg0/doc.palm.readthedocs/docs/index.md

 Powered by the $Palm token, the ecosystem empowers creators and artists to mint energy-efficient NFTs with low gas fees and fast transaction finality.

-Use JSON-RPCs hosted by [Infura] to interact with the Palm network.
-The network supports [standard ERC-721 tokens], and you can use familiar [Ethereum tools] during application development.
+Palm is a fully Ethereum-compatible network, allowing you to deploy any EVM-compatible smart contracts and use standard, familiar [Ethereum tools] during application development.

 ## Get started